Encapsule-Annex/jsgraph/README.md

 ## More examples

 The best public examples of how to use jsgraph v0.5 are embedded in the module's test suite.
 Take a look at the ./test directory scripts.

+## More help

-If you get stuck, or need help assessing jsgraph for use in your own data masterpiece please get in touch: chrisrus@encapsule.org.
-I am very interested to learn what people are building with jsgraph and how I can help.
+I am very interested to learn what others are building with jsgraph and how I can help.
+Get in touch via @AlpineLakes on Twitter or e-mail: chrisrus@encapsule.org

 <hr>